davewalker5/ADS-B-BaseStationReader/README.md

 - **Session** — set the receiver host and port, select a tracking profile, review the effective receiver and tracking limits, add optional notes, and start the session
 - **Tracking** — monitor the live aircraft collection, inspect current telemetry, and move directly to Lookup or historical records
-- **Radar** — view currently positioned aircraft by range and bearing from the receiver; this tab is available only while a session is active
+- **Radar** — view currently positioned aircraft by range and bearing from the receiver
 - **Position Density** — view the accumulated geographical distribution of recorded aircraft positions during the current session, with denser areas highlighted spatially
 - **Summary** — review the persisted session context, tracking activity, identification coverage, and notable observations